 After piling up an immense amount of punk releases from Warm Bodies and The Natural Man Band, the Kansas City-based artist Ian Teeple returned in 2020 with his latest recording project Silicone Prairie.
 Shortly after coming back from touring with Snooper last fall, we caught up with Teeple through email to discuss the recent tour, the origins of the new recording project, and its visual accompaniment.

 After piling up an immense amount of punk releases from Warm Bodies and The Natural Man Band, the Kansas City-based artist Ian Teeple returned in 2020 with his latest recording project Silicone Prairie.
-Recorded all by himself at home, Teeple compresses the goofy mechanics of Devo and Dow Jones and the Industrials, The Coneheads and D.L.I.M.C. into a blender and pour out a dizzying high-speed of oddball punk melded with trebly new wave nerves and lo-fi outsider pop across his 13-track debut album, My Life on the Silicone Prairie.
+Recorded all by himself at home, Teeple compresses the goofy Midwesterm mechanics of Dow Jones and the Industrials, the Coneheads, and D.L.I.M.C. into a blender and pours out a dizzying high-speed of oddball punk melded with trebly new wave nerves and Chris Knox-inspired outsider pop across his 13-track debut album, My Life on the Silicone Prairie.

 Shortly after coming back from touring with Snooper last fall, we caught up with Teeple through email to discuss the recent tour, the origins of the new recording project, and its visual accompaniment.